 Bob Lee started interviewing bands while working in college radio and later contributed to various publications including early issues of Ben is Dead.
 As a drummer and singer, he has toured and recorded with bands such as Claw Hammer, Jon Wahl & The Amadans, Mike Watt and the Black Gang, Backbiter, Crawlspace, Hot Damn and Fearless Leader.
 He is the quiet, sneaky one of the band.
 When writing, Bob’s credo is, “All we have is the truth.”

 Billy Bennight is a writer, photographer and wardrobe stylist with expertise and years of experience in these disciplines.
-His musical youth started as a Punk Rocker and has expanded in exploring many genres of music, with an keen interest in art, fashion, photography and writing.
+His musical youth started as a Punk Rocker and has expanded in exploring many genres of music, with a keen interest in art, fashion, red carpet and film festival coverage, photography, and writing.
 He’s very engaged in life.